Vaelthur/DataSpaces_Tesina/README.md

 # TODO - practical -
 - Implement pair plots - ok
 - Dataset Analysis - Univariate & Multivariate - ok
+- Undersample training set
+- Parameter tuning for algorithms
 - see sensitivity and specificity values
+- plot results of classification
 - describe methods used in a better way and with explanation on how they work and comparison between results obtained
-- Ask professor about dataset choice
+- Ask professor about dataset choice - changed to bigger dataset - ok

 # TODO - study better in order to be able to explain
 - interpret pair plots